PickawayDemocrats/pickawaydemocrats.github.io/scholarship.md

 written script), or an essay.
 * Projects created using AI are not welcome and may be disqualified.
 3. Submit your project.
-If it can be submitted digitally you can upload it on the application form, otherwise submit a written or photo description with your [application](https://forms.gle/efMUYsbTgVpvydyT8) no later than ~~April 15~~ April 24th.
-Please do ***NOT*** include your name or other personally identifiable information in files that you submit, only on the form.
+If it can be submitted digitally you can upload it on the application form, otherwise submit a written or photo description with your [application](https://forms.gle/efMUYsbTgVpvydyT8) no later than April 15 Please do ***NOT*** include your name or other personally identifiable information in files that you submit, only on the form.

 <span class="title is-4">Evaluation Criteria</span>
 1. Projects will be evaluated by a group of a minimum of 3 individuals from